hrandhawa17/prismpro/prismops_appmonitoring_lab/prismops_appmonitoring_lab.rst

 Prism Ultimate includes the SQL Server monitoring pack which allows IT admin to understand how infrastructure may impact applications and vice versa.
 This is an agentless solution that gives visibility into databases, queries and SQL metrics and applies the X-FIT behavior learning and anomaly detection capabilities.

+Prism Pro now also has the ability to import and export playbooks.
+The steps to do so for the playbook created below are listed in the next section.
+You will need to complete the rest of the steps such as setting up the alert policy and stressing the SQL Server but if you understand how playbooks function and can be created easily you can leverage the file provided in the next section and follow the steps to save some time.
+We recommend reading through the steps to create trhe playbook and understanding them properly.

 #.
 Go to Integrations from the Prism Central home page